logic1-eu/logic1/doc/source/manual/formulas.rst

 We have a closer look at the class :class:`Lt`.
 The other classes are similar.
 The following snippet is not complete and it contains attributes that are actually inherited from super classes.
-Precise comprehensive descriptions are available in the :ref:`API Reference <api-index>`.
+Compare the documentation of :class:`Lt` in the :ref:`API Reference <api-index>`.

 .. class:: Lt
+  :noindex:

   Bases: :class:`logic1.atomlib.sympy.BinaryAtomicFormula`